kac5a/kac5a.github.io/k5skillcheck/usage.md

 end)
 ```

 2. If the player pressed the key, we would like the skillcheck script to take action and show the player the UI.
-If they succeed, the export return `true` and we can proceed.
+If they succeed, the export returns `true` and we can proceed.
 If they failed, we can handle that in the `else` branch.

 ```lua
 Citizen.CreateThread(function()